Whimsyduke/SC2_GameTranslater/HowtoUse/Readme_enUS.md

 1.Show Language
 -------------

->Show all languages that your mod used, it can be set in the SC2 editor, you can see in the picture, there are three activatied languages in the example mod.
+>Show all languages that your mod used, it can be set in the SC2 editor, you can see in the picture, there are three activated languages in the example mod.

 2.Game Text Details
 ------------------

->Show the text in all activatied languages, notice that you can only preview the text here, this tool doesn't support modification.
+>Show the text in all activated languages, notice that you can only preview the text here, this tool doesn't support modification.

 3.Edited Text
 ---------------